gitlabhq/gitlabhq/qa/qa/factory/README.md

           project.name = 'project-to-create-a-shirt'
         end

-        # Attribute fetched from the API response if present if present,
+        # Attribute fetched from the API response if present,
-        # or from the Shirt factory if present,
         # or from the Browser UI otherwise (using the block)
         product :brand do
           Page::Shirt::Show.perform do |shirt_show|